Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/build-troubleshoot-2.typ

 == Build Process
 #grid(
   stack(
-    spacing: 10pt,
+    spacing: 15pt,
     [
       === Materials
-      - High strength axle.
+      - High-Strength Axle
       - x2 3x1x1 C-channel
       - The rest of the materials can be found in the toolbox.
     ],
     [
       === Assembly
-      - Two holes from the high strength axle.
-A hole was drilled at the end of each side
+      - A hole was drilled at both ends of the high-strength axle.
       - #text(red)[Problem:] At the end of the drivetrain, the drive halves were bowing inwards, contributing to the drivetrain's friction.
       - #text(green)[Solution:] Attached the high strength axle to prevent bowing.
         - Additionally, this high strength axle acts as a pivot for the mobile goal.
 This deepens the angle when the mobile goal is clamped down.
       - Added the 3x1x1 C-channels to the side of the mobile goal clamp.
         - This allowed us to increase the distance that the mobile goal can clamp down.
     ],
   ),
   stack(
-    spacing: 10pt,
+    spacing: 15pt,
     [
       === Troubleshooting
       - We tested how consistent the mobile goal clamp was by repeatedly clamping the mobile goal clamp.